jshepherd01/prog_black_term1_proj/api-docs.md

 Status Code | Name | Description
 --- | --- | ---
-400 | Not Valid | The required query parameter was missing, or a parameter had an invalid type or value 401 | Unauthorised | The request required a passcode, and one was not provided 403 | Forbidden | The passcode sent was invalid, or does not match the requested resource 404 | Not Found | The ID sent in this request does not match a resource
+400 | Not Valid | The required query parameter was missing or empty, or a parameter had an invalid type or value 401 | Unauthorised | The request required a passcode, and one was not provided 403 | Forbidden | The passcode sent was invalid, or does not match the requested resource 404 | Not Found | The ID sent in this request does not match a resource